VimsecAu/kb/m365/baselines/exo.md

 External sender warnings SHALL be implemented.

 <!--Policy: MS.EXO.7.1v1; Criticality: SHALL -->
 - _Rationale:_ Phishing is an ever-present threat.
-Alerting users when email originates from outside their organization can encourage them to exercise increased caution, especially if an email is one they expected from an internal sender.
+Alerting users when email originates from outside their organisation can encourage them to exercise increased caution, especially if an email is one they expected from an internal sender.
 - _Last modified:_ June 2023

 ### Resources